 Well, I don’t mind this to be a good standard of showing confident people in business, but if this thing is as common to find, then it starts to be something like a meme.
 All doctors, builders, lawyers, coaches, and other personalities that appear in premium WordPress themes, often hold their arms across their chests and smile for the camera.

 Do you, guys, think this stereotype should be replaced with something more creative?

-Of course misspelling is not a standard and not a stereotype, but I often come across WP themes with something like “we offers” or “lagel services” in a slider’s caption.
-All of this is a bit odd ‘cause before any theme is released it is thoroughly checked for bugs, usability and accessibility, so there shouldn’t be even a single detail missing or incorrect.
+Of course, the misspelling is not a standard and not a stereotype, but I often come across WP themes with something like “we offers” or “lagel services” in a slider’s caption.
+All of this is a bit odd ‘cause before any theme is released it is thoroughly checked for bugs, usability, and accessibility, so there shouldn’t be even a single detail missing or incorrect.